tc-mustang/Pro-seq-Cassava/README.md

 ## Main text Figures:

-** Figure1.Rmd: ** R notebook code used to generate Fig 1 of the manuscript
+**Figure1.Rmd:** R notebook code used to generate Fig 1 of the manuscript

-** Figure2.Rmd: ** R notebook code used to generate Fig 2 of the manuscript
+**Figure2.Rmd:** R notebook code used to generate Fig 2 of the manuscript

-** Figure3.Rmd: ** R notebook code used to generate Fig 3 of the manuscript
+**Figure3.Rmd:** R notebook code used to generate Fig 3 of the manuscript

 ## Supplementary Figures:

+**Supplementary_figures.Rmd:** R notebook code used to generate Fig 3 of the manuscript

 ## Genomic Partitioning: